adam-lafontaine/CMS/blog/posts/[009][Image Views].md

 };
 ```

-When the iterator is created from a view, it will set its location to the beginning of the range.
-It will also need to store the location of the image memory and the range of pixel locations represented by the view.
+In order to track the location within the image we need the x and y positions.
+The pointer to the image data is needed as well as the range of the view.
+The width of the image is needed for locating the start of each row of pixels.

 ```cpp
 class GrayView::iterator